-As I elsewhere discuss [7, 8], ICT and Convergence are having a radical impact on society, and the effects on educational pedagogy and institutions are profound.
+As I elsewhere discuss [7, 8], ICT and Convergence are having a radical impact on society, and the effects of educational pedagogy and institutions are profound.
 Telecommunications and multimedia are providing for highly effective distance learning, communication and collaboration.
-Mobile computing among students is becoming ubiquitous, following a progression of cell-phone, SMS and dedicated electronic bilingual/multilingual dictionary, smart-phones, email and instant messaging, and associated apps, laptops, and now tablet computing as exemplified in the Apple iPad [9].
-Teachers are gradually adopting e-learning through a progression of home or office computer use for preparation and administration, through a teacher's console in classrooms with associated OHP and Internet access, intermittent use of fixed computer labs for online tasks, quizzes and exams, experimental use of student cell phones and smart phones for educational tasks, and culminating in laptop or most recently tablet computing, where students use personal devices.
-Blended learning environments are integrating the best qualities of traditional face-to-face learning with online learning, multimedia, access to online resources, and distance communication, and are now being adopted.
-Learning Management Systems (LMS) being implemented integrate administrative duties, and provide services that include social networking between students and potentially between classes whether local or distant, access to learning tasks, guizzes and exams, access to task uploading and teacher assessment, automatic scoring of guizzes and exams and a medium for efficient teacher grading of set tasks and essay style answers, a medium for teacher assessment and grading including overall scores, and a means of students accessing their grades while preventing them from viewing other student grades [10].
+Most recently, mobile computing among students is becoming ubiquitous, following a progression of cell-phone, SMS and dedicated electronic bilingual/multilingual dictionary, smart-phones, email and instant messaging, and associated apps, laptops, and now tablet computing as exemplified in the Apple iPad [9].
+Teachers are gradually adopting e-learning through a progression of home or office use of a computer for preparation and administration, through a teacher's console in classrooms with associated OHP and Internet access, through intermittent use of fixed computer labs for online tasks, quizzes and exams, to experimental use of student cell phones and smart phones for educational tasks, culminating in laptop or most recently tablet computing, where students use (and may have been issued on enrolment with) personal devices.
+Blended learning environments are developing to integrate the best qualities of traditional face-to-face learning with online learning, multimedia, access to online resources, and distance communication, and are gradually being adopted.
+Learning Management Systems are being implemented that integrate administrative duties; provide for social networking between students and potentially between classes whether local or distant; provide access to learning tasks, quizzes and exams; provide access to task uploading and teacher assessment; provide for automatic scoring of quizzes and exams and a medium for efficient teacher grading of set tasks and essay style answers; provide a medium for teacher assessment and grading including overall scores; and provide a means of students accessing their grades while preventing them from viewing other student grades [10].

-As an inevitable consequence of these various changes, the status of the traditional classroom is increasingly being called into question.
-Given the sophistication of telecommunications, is it really necessary for students and their teacher to always be present in the same physical space for effective learning to occur?
-The learning space is increasingly virtual, as students use course homepages, social networking sites, blogs and online forums to learn from and teach one another and interact with their teacher.
-While Web 2.0 technologies that enable students to create, load and edit content are exposing the limitations of commercial LMS, Bates claims LMS still have major advantages: they provide an institutionally secure environment, enable the management of learning, and integrate with administrative systems [11].
-Once blended learning is implemented allowing ready teacherstudent and student-student online communication and collaboration, there is no need for physical presence in the same classroom to be full-time.
+In that process, the status of the traditional classroom is increasingly being called into question.
+Give the rapidly developing sophistication of telecommunications, is it still necessary - or even advisable - for students and their teacher to always be present in the same physical space each classtime for effective learning to occur?
+The learning space is increasingly becoming virtual, as students use course homepages, social networking sites, blogs and online forums to learn from and teach one another and interact with their teacher.
+While web 2.0 technologies that enable students to create, load and edit content are exposing the limitations of commercial Learning Management Systems (LMS), Bates claims LMS still have major advantages: they provide an institutionally secure environment, enable the management of learning, and integrate with administrative systems [11].
+Once blended learning is implemented allowing ready teacher-student and student-student online communication and collaboration, physical presence in the same classroom need not be full-time.
 Blended learning can incorporate components of online distance learning, which together with appropriate scheduling can reduce the need for commuting, and for physical meeting spaces and services.
-Of course, virtualization requires a measure of autonomy on the part of the student, who increasingly needs to take responsibility for her learning.
-Students are thus partaking in the global shift that is taking place from consumer- to participatory-culture, that is described by Jenkins, Purushotma, Clinton, Weigel and Robison as having:
+Naturally, virtualization requires a measure of autonomy on the part of the student, who increasingly needs to take responsibility for her own learning.
+Students thus partake in a global shift that is taking place from consumer- to participatoryculture, which Jenkins, Purushotma, Clinton, Weigel and Robison describe as having:

-- Relatively low barriers to artistic expression and civic engagement; - strong support for creating and sharing one's creations with others; - informal mentorship as what is known by the experienced is transmitted to novices; - members who believe that their contributions matter; and, - members who feel some degree of social connection with one another and who care what other people think about what they have created [12].
+- relatively low barriers to artistic expression and civic engagement; - strong support for creating and sharing one's creations with others; - informal mentorship as what is known by the experienced is transmitted to novices; - members who believe that their contributions matter; and, - members who feel some degree of social connection with one another and who care what other people think about what they have created [12].